fanat503/Laplace-attention/README.md

 </div>

-Every attention head does two unrelated jobs with one set of vectors: **retrieval** (which tokens matter — QK matching) and **transmission** (what they say — the V pathway).
+Every attention head does two interconnected jobs with one set of vectors: **retrieval** (which tokens matter) and **transmission** (what they say).
 Because both share the residual stream, they interfere: one head's *output* lands in other heads' *retrieval* inputs as noise.
-HLA gives each job its own learned, bounded, per-head channel.
+HLA gives each job its own learned, channel.

 This repository contains: